yuangao-tum/Riskaware-Scenario-analyse/README.md

 - The Arxiv version of the manuscript can be found here: [Paper](https://arxiv.org/abs/2502.02145)

 ## 2. Scenarios and Results
-- A collection of **100 XML scenario files**.
-- The related results are generated using the [Frenetix Motion Planner](https://github.com/TUM-AVS/Frenetix-Motion-Planner/tree/main) within the CommonRoad framework.
-These results are stored in `Simulation_scenarios_with_FrenetixMotionPlanner`.
+- In `Scnearios`, you can find a collection of **100 XML scenario files** and the related simulation results called `Simulation_scenarios_with_FrenetixMotionPlanner` which are generated using the [Frenetix Motion Planner](https://github.com/TUM-AVS/Frenetix-Motion-Planner/tree/main) within the CommonRoad framework.
 - In `Results`, you can find the comparison output of **response time across models and templates** and also the outputs for each scenario across models and templates.

-## 3. Code (Coming Soon)
+## 3. Code
-- The implementation and relevant scripts will be made available soon.
+- `Trajectory Collection` and `Safety Metrics Collection` are used to collect and caculate the related data for each template.

 ## Usage
 ### Step 1: Running the Scenarios